Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 It looks like the marketing is going to switch away from the Tribord name towards the Subea name.
-You can probably expect soon to have this mask only be sold as the Subea Easybreath mask.
+You can probably expect soon to have this full-face snorkel mask only be sold as the Subea Easybreath Snorkeling mask.

 The most significant was to use a hypoallergenic silicone skirt.
 A skirt is the soft silicone strip that seals the mask against your face.

-Other improvements include better air circulation inside the mask through improved air valves.
+Other improvements include better air circulation inside the full-face snorkel mask through improved air valves.
 This enables you to breathe more comfortably and also helps with preventing fogging of the goggles when you’re using them.

 Subea markets this as the Secure Lock Snorkel with a Dry Freak O-Ring.
-The lifecycle of the O-ring is rated to be about six years, and the mask comes with a replacement ring.
+The lifecycle of the O-ring is rated to be about six years, and the full-face snorkel mask comes with a replacement ring.

 When you look online or in a store, you might still find older versions of the mask for sale.
 There’s nothing wrong with those models at all and if you only occasionally go snorkeling and you get a better price on the older models then go for it!